Recently a reader wrote and asked me ~

 - Gradually you will find a sense of fear and dread or a feeling of peace and excitement with each approach.
 Ignore any approaches that make you fearful or stressed and follow-up on those approaches that stimulate and excite you.
 Follow your heart and be led by peace.
 In my experience, this is often how the Lord leads me.

 - I really urge parents to consider their teaching and parenting styles in this decision too.
 Some moms hate mess and hands-on activities.
 Other moms hate marking and tight schedules.
 Many homeschool moms start with stressful, demanding homeschool curriculums and are “burnt out” in the first months!

-- f your children are very young, please don’t buy the expensive “bells-and-whistled” boxed curriculum for each child.
+- If your children are very young, please don’t buy the expensive “bells-and-whistled” boxed curriculum for each child.
 Find something simple that all your kids can enjoy together and ease into your formal schooling gently.
 Read aloud is a winner every time!

 - This is a journey and will change and evolve.
 Nothing is cast in stone.